A selectively deuterated form of pirfenidone for the potential treatment of a range of conditions involving inflammation and fibrosis

 • Key Points of Innovation & Differentiation

 • Pirfenidone (Esbriet®) is approved for the treatment of IPF in the US and other countries.
-Pirfenidone has been shown to slow the decline of lung function and research suggests it extends life by approximately 3 years in patients with IPF.4 It is one of two standard of care treatments for IPF, with nintedanib (OFEV®) being the other.
+Pirfenidone has been shown to slow the decline of lung function and research suggests it extends life by approximately 2.5 years in patients with IPF.1 It is one of two standard-of-care treatments for IPF, with nintedanib (OFEV®) being the other.

 • Program Discovery Process by the PureTech Team